astropy/astropy/docs/development/pd/contributing.rst

 Bug reports and enhancement requests
 ====================================

-Bug reports and enhancement requests are an important part of making pandas more stable and are curated though Github issues.
+Bug reports and enhancement requests are an important part of making astropy more stable and are curated though Github issues.
 When reporting an issue or request, please select the `appropriate category and fill out the issue form fully <https://github.com/astropy/astropy/issues/new/choose>`_ to ensure others and the core development team can fully understand the scope of the issue.

-The issue will then show up to the pandas community and be open to comments/ideas from others.
+The issue will then show up to the astropy community and be open to comments/ideas from others.

 Finding an issue to contribute to
 =================================

-If you are brand new to pandas or open-source development, we recommend searching the `GitHub "issues" tab <https://github.com/astropy/astropy/issues>`_ to find issues that interest you.
+If you are brand new to astropy or open-source development, we recommend searching the `GitHub "issues" tab <https://github.com/astropy/astropy/issues>`_ to find issues that interest you.
 Unassigned issues labeled `Docs
 <https://github.com/astropy/astropy/issues?q=is%3Aopen+sort%3Aupdated-desc+label%3ADocs+no%3Aassignee>`_